fernando-mc/python3-workshop/part5.md

 On Mac/Linux you can run `source venv/bin/activate`.

-On Windows you can run `venv\Scripts\activate`.
+On Windows in Command Prompt (`cmd` in the VS Code terminal dropdown), run `venv\Scripts\activate`.

+On Windows with PowerShell you will likely experience an error running the above command.
+So, before running the next command type out `cmd` and hit enter.
+That should transition you into the Command Prompt `cmd` shell which shouldn't have the same issue.
+Then, run `venv\Scripts\activate`.
+Note, that now that you are in the Command Prompt shell, commands like `ls` will no longer work - you'll need to use `dir` and the equivalent Command Prompt commands instead.

-Once those commands are run you should see `(venv)` appear to the left of your Terminal prompt.
+Once the commands are run you should see `(venv)` appear to the left of your Terminal prompt.
 This means you have created and activated your virtual environment correctly!

 Now that the environment is turned on, you're actually using an entirely different installation of Python 3 that lives inside this folder.
 Also, you can now install Python packages (more on these in just a sec!) in this virtual environment.

 #### What Python am I using?

-Try this, type out: `which python3` (Linux/Mac) or `where python3` (Windows). `which` and `where` are commands that let you know what you're working with when you type out a command into the terminal.
+Try this, type out: `which python3` (Linux/Mac) or `where python` (Windows). `which` and `where` are commands that let you know what you're working with when you type out a command into the terminal.
 When you hit enter, you should see a result that includes the `venv` directory you just created.

 Now try this, turn off the virtual environment by typing out `deactivate` and pressing enter.
 You should notice the `(venv)` disappear from your Terminal prompt.

-Then run the same `which python3` or `where python3` again.
+Then run the same `which python3` or `where python` again.
 It should give you a different result that doesn't include `venv`.
 This means the installation of Python it is referencing lives somewhere else on your computer.
+Windows will sometimes show multiple locations with the `venv` environment turned on - one for the `venv` installation and one for the main installation.

-So what we did was to create our on little Python workshop to work in!
+So we effectively just created our own little Python workshop to work in!x1

 ### Installing Python Packages with pip!